 When someone does things the way they want to, without taking anybody else or anything else into consideration.

-I’ve tried talking to him, he won’t listen.
+I’ve tried talking to him but he won’t listen.
 All he knows is how to march to the beat of his own drum!
 Why don’t you try?

 This expression is used to describe a final act before dying or ending something

 I am going to resign tomorrow.
-This project was my swan song, and it is now complete.
+This project was my swan song and now that it has been completed, I will leave.

 RING A BELL